mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 **Same person:** So mindfulness is like being aware of two things: what I’m doing, and dharma.
 As if there were two.

-**Katagiri:** Through your actions, through your body, through your object.
+**Katagiri Roshi:** Through your actions, through your body, through your object.
 Because dharma is nothing but your body and object.

 **Same person:** Right.
 And concentration is even more complete oneness.

-**Katagiri:** Right.
+**Katagiri Roshi:** Right.

 #### 1:14:28

 **Question:** Do you say that *dhyana* is deeper than mindfulness?
 Or ...

-**Katagiri:** Well, I don’t think it’s necessary to compare like that.
+**Katagiri Roshi:** Well, I don’t think it’s necessary to compare like that.
 But temporarily, if you look at the experience separately, so-called mindfulness and zazen, *dhyana*, maybe we can find a certain definition [of] the difference between.
 So that’s why mindfulness is “try not to forget the dharma.”
 Dharma means the universe; truth.
 Anyway, we try to approach; not forget.
 Whatever you do, you should do with the universe.

 But usually in our daily life, always *I* comes first.
 So we pretty easily forget the universe, others.
 So “[we should] try not to forget the universe” means try to do something with the universe.
 That means keep your mind calm, because your mind always brings yourself first, so-called ego.
 That’s why *make your mind calm* means taking care of your mind in [the] proper way first.